ooaklee/ghatd/docs/adr/adr015-harden-go-toolchain-and-dependencies.md

 only as an indirect transitive dependency in `go.mod`.
 The earlier consequence describing v1 as the active repository surface is retained above as historical context and no longer describes the current codebase.

+The migration command implementation has also moved from `cmd/mongo-migrator` into the reusable `external/migrator/mongo` package.
+The root command is now a thin adapter that blank-imports host registrations.
+This relocation removes `cmd/mongo-migrator/settings` and moves settings and default constants into the shared package.
+[ADR018](./adr018-shared-mongodb-migrator-command.md) records the current ownership, execution, generation, and compatibility boundaries.